 Wrike vs Jira: Project Management Capabilities

-Before listing off project management features, it is important to first ask what type of project you are running and what methodology you are applying.
-Waterfall projects have very different processes and requirements from Scrum-based projects.
+Firstly, it’s important to ask what type of project you are running and what methodology you are applying.
+Waterfall projects, for example, have very different processes and requirements to Scrum-based projects.

-Wrike is a well-rounded project management tool that can cater to both Agile and Waterfall style projects with both Kanban boards and Gantt chart features available.
-It also integrates other functions such as resource management, budgeting and more into a single platform.
+Wrike is a well-rounded project management tool that caters to both Agile and Waterfall styles.
+It also carries both Kanban boards and Gantt chart features.
+It integrates functions like resource management and budgeting within a single platform.
 However, Wrike does not specifically facilitate Scrum-based processes.

-On the other hand, Jira is specifically geared to Agile-based projects, particularly Scrum.
-From all the advanced reporting features to the project roadmaps and customizable workflows, Jira is one of the most intuitive platforms for teams using Agile methodologies.
-However, it quickly becomes useless for other types of methodologies as features like their Gantt chart is not fully fleshed out.
+On the other hand, Jira is closely geared to Agile-based projects, particularly Scrum.
+From its advanced reporting features to its project roadmaps and customisable workflows, Jira is one of the most intuitive platforms.
+As such, it is well suited for teams using Agile methodologies.
+However, it’s almost useless for other types of methodologies.
+Features like Gantt charts are simply not fully fleshed out.

 Wrike vs Jira: Accessibility and Interface

-From a purely visual perspective, Jira takes the lead over Wrike with its clean look and streamlined colour palette compared to Wrike’s rather monotonous grey and green format.
-While Wrike’s interface may also suffer from the sheer amount functions and features available, Jira also suffers slightly with early set-up processes that require very specific configuration so as to not encounter bugs.
-Overall, the user experience for both tools is pleasant but not without their misgivings.
+From a purely visual perspective, Jira beats Wrike with its clean look and streamlined colour palette.
+Wrike’s rather monotonous grey and green format is less engaging.
+Wrike’s interface is also a bit cluttered by the sheer amount functions and features available.
+That said, Jira also suffers from a very specific set-up process to avoid bugs.
+Overall, the user experience of both tools is pleasant but not without some misgivings.

 In terms of accessibility, both tools are available in desktop and mobile forms.
-However, while Wrike is available in 8 languages, Jira is available in 22 languages, further widening their range of accessibility with global users and customers.
+However, while Wrike is available in 8 languages, Jira is available in 22.
+This widens Jira’s accessibility for global users.

 Wrike vs Jira: Integrations

-Integrations are a critical feature of any effective project management tool.
-Most teams are using multiple apps or tools to facilitate all their project needs – from communication to resource management to financing and more.
-Being able to seamlessly integrate your tools together prevents issues like data gaps and improves overall efficiency.
+Integrations are a critical feature of any project management tool.
+Most teams use multiple apps or tools to facilitate their project needs.
+These include communication tools, resource management, financials, and much more.
+The ability to seamlessly integrate all those tools together prevents issues like data gaps and improves overall efficiency.

 Both Wrike and Jira have extensive integration capabilities.
-Wrike is able to integrate with over 400+ data sources along with its own API to allow for third-party user integrations, while Jira offers a staggering 3,000 software integrations, add-ons and more.
-Jira also takes the win in this category as it is less restrictive than Wrike’s integrations as certain prominent services like Salesforce can only be integrated through their premium subscriptions.
+Wrike is able to integrate over 400+ data sources and provides its own API for third-party user integrations.
+Jira offers a staggering 3,000 software integrations, add-ons and more.
+So, Jira definitely takes the win in this category.
+It is also less restrictive than Wrike’s integrations which only integrates prominent services like Salesforce through their premium subscriptions.

 Wrike vs Jira: Pricing